OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 console.log(cityU.toLocaleLowerCase('TR'));
 // expected output: "istanbul"
 ```
-Notice the interesting dot on lower case en-us transformation.
+Notice the interesting dot on top of the i for lower-case en-us transformation.
 I have no idea what it is.

 ## JavaScript Internationalization objects